-- The Committee discussed what the approach ought to be for cases where a party applies to court to stay the Singapore action on the ground of forum non conveniens.
+The Committee discussed what the approach ought to be for cases where a party applies to court to stay the Singapore action on the ground of forum non conveniens.
 Forum non conveniens would not be an issue for consensual cases founded on an exclusive jurisdiction agreement, as the Singapore court would not allow the contesting party to breach its agreement.
-In such cases, the SICC would ordinarily dismiss the application for a stay unless strong cause can be shown. - Consideration should be given to amending the law to deal with cases that are not founded on exclusive jurisdiction agreements.
-For consensual jurisdiction cases, it is of note that the current position at Singapore common law differs from that used in the Hague Convention on Choice of Court Agreements ("the COC Convention"); or even that applied to arbitration under Singapore law.
-Regarding non-consensual jurisdiction, there is a question of whether the traditional Spiliada test which is applicable under Singapore law28 remains modern and relevant to the SICC.
+In such cases, the SICC would ordinarily dismiss the application for a stay unless strong cause can be shown.

-27 See Order 11 rule 1 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed).
+&lt;sup>18 See Order 11 rule 1 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed).